pablosalazzar/pablosalazzar/README.md

 <h1 align="center">Hi 👋, I'm Pablo </h1>
-<h3 align="center">I'm a Senior Software Developer.
-I have a strong background as a full stack developer with strong expertise in AWS cloud infrastructure.</h3>
+<h3 align="center">I'm a Senior Software Engineer I have a strong background as a full stack developer with strong expertise in AWS cloud infrastructure.</h3>

 <!--